benchmark-urbanism/vue-mapbox-map/docs/README.md

 :::

-A `@mapbox-destroyed` event is similarly emitted when the map is destroyed.
+A `@mapbox-destroyed` event is emitted when the map is destroyed.